-Your application makes a license consumption request to the 10Duke License Consumption API on behalf of the end user to consume a license.
+Your client application makes a license consumption request to the 10Duke License Consumption API to consume a license.

-If the end user has a valid license, 10Duke Enterprise creates a license lease in the system.
+If the user or the device client has access to a valid license, 10Duke Enterprise creates a license lease in the system.

-The lease is a time-limited authorization to consume the resource (a licensed item) that the user is accessing.
+The lease is a time-limited authorization to consume the resource (a licensed item) that the user or device client is accessing.

-The lease describes the terms for consuming the resource, for example, the license and the end user that the lease applies to, and when the lease expires.
+The lease describes the terms for consuming the resource, for example, the license and the user or device client that the lease applies to, and when the lease expires.
 These are controlled by the license model associated with the license.

 Note that while the license model controls the maximum validity of a license lease, the lease can never be valid longer than the license itself.